Scholarship Interview Questions

 It sounds simple, but there is a right way to answer this question.
-They’re not asking for your life story here.
-Don’t waste time talking about what’s on your resume or scholarship application – they already know all that, and they want to see what else sets you apart from other applicants!
-Give them a quick overview of what your interests and skills are, how that relates to receiving this scholarship, and why you’d be the best person to win.
+They’re not asking for your life story.
+Don’t waste time talking about what’s on your resume or scholarship application – they already know that information.
+This is your opportunity to tell them something about you that sets you apart from other applicants.
+Give them a quick overview of your interest, skills, and goals, and how this related to receiving the scholarship.

-If you’ve made it to the scholarship interview, they already think you’re pretty awesome, but this is the time to really show them.
+If you’ve made it to the scholarship interview, they already think you’re pretty awesome.
+This is a chance to really show them.
 If you’re a good writer, tell your interviewer(s) how much you enjoyed your high school English class or what your strategy was for writing your scholarship essays.
 If you enjoy performing, give an anecdote about helping others overcome stage fright.
-Whatever your strength is, always be specific and give examples.
+If you excel at math, share this talent and how it has had a positive impact on your life, or how you use it to help others.
+Whatever your strength is, be specific and give examples.

 The key to talking about your weaknesses is to paint them in a positive light.
 (And no, saying you’re a perfectionist isn’t a real answer.)
-If public speaking isn’t your strong suit, explain how you took a public speaking class, and even though it still makes you nervous, you’re working on overcoming your fear.
-If you struggle to work in group projects, give an example of a time you were able to let go and trust other people to accomplish something great together.
-Even if you’re still working on overcoming a weakness, the thing your interviewer really wants to see is how you handle it.
+If public speaking isn’t your strong suit, explain how you took a public speaking class, even though it makes you nervous as a means of working on your weakness.
+Be honest, and explain how you overcome the challenges that your weakness presents you with.

 You don’t have to have your entire life mapped out for the next five years, but the scholarship committee wants to see that you’ve got some sort of game plan.
 What do you want to accomplish while you’re in college?
 What do you see yourself doing after graduation?
 Incorporate how this scholarship will give you a leg up on accomplishing your goals.